LSE-UR/LSE-UR/README.md

 ## Repository Structure

 The repository contains all scripts used in the creation and processing of the dataset.
-They are commented in order of their use in the paper.
+They are commented on in order of their use in the paper.
 First, those used during data acquisition, https://github.com/LSE-UR/LSE-UR/blob/main/dual_camera_modify_record2Cams.py and https://github.com/LSE-UR/LSE-UR/blob/main/realsense_and_dual_camera_modify_final.py.
 As detailed in Section 4.3 "Collected Data" of the paper, these two scripts manage the video recording process.

 Following video acquisition, a preprocessing step is required to ensure proper visualisation.
 Video preprocessing is performed using the Fiji tool and involves executing the script located at https://github.com/LSE-UR/LSE-UR/blob/main/Macro_CambioContraste_GenerarVideo.ijm.
 As outlined in Section 4.3 "Collected Data" of the paper, this script normalises video contrast to facilitate viewing.
 Subsequently, the script https://github.com/LSE-UR/LSE-UR/blob/main/cambiar_nombre.py renames the videos in accordance with the established annotation scheme, also detailed in Section 4.3 "Collected Data".